Important Information for Coaches

 No orthopedic cast are permitted.

 The team benches are reserved for players and a maximum of three registered coaches only.
 We ask spectators to find a spot on the opposite side of the field.
-Please do not stay behind the team benches.
-Players get easily distracted by their fans and this makes it harder for coaches to do their job.
-To prevent distraction to goalies and attackers, please do not watch the game from behind the goals.
+Please do allow parents to stay behind the team benches or behind the goals.

 With a few exceptions, BCYSA uses the rules provided by our parent organization SAY.
 Please check out the referee section at saysoccer.org.